calvinmetcalf/rubik-talk/README.md

-It's my version of [big](https://github.com/tmcw/big) but in defference to [Tom Macwright](http://macwright.org) I'd say it's only medium.
+It's my version of [medium](https://github.com/calvinmetcalf/medium) for use in lightning talks.

 Color scheame stolen from lyzi diamond.